onfido/onfido-sdk-ui/README.md

 ## Authentication

 Clients are authenticated using JSON Web Tokens (JWTs).
-The tokens expire 90 minutes after being created.
+The tokens expire 24 hours after being created.
 You need a new JWT each time you initialise the SDK.

 See [here](https://jwt.io/) for details on how JWTs work.